Khovanov homology detects the trefoils: Background

 \begin{remark} For convenience of notation, we will often use the shorthand $\cinvt(\xi)$ and $\cinvt(\xi,\data)$ to denote the classes $\cinvt(M,\Gamma,\xi)$ and $\cinvt(M,\Gamma,\xi,\data)$, respectively. \end{remark}

 Below are some important properties of the contact class, all proven in \cite[Section 4.2]{bs-shi}.
 In brief, the contact class vanishes for overtwisted contact manifolds and behaves naturally with respect to contact handle attachment and contact $(+1)$-surgery on Legendrian knots.
+We view both contact 1-handles and contact 2-handles as having the unique $I$-invariant contact structure on $D^2 \times I$ whose dividing set on $D^2$ is a properly embedded arc, as described at the beginning of Section~\ref{sssec:handles}.

 \begin{theorem} If $(M,\Gamma,\xi)$ is overtwisted then $\cinvt(\xi)=0$. \end{theorem}

 \begin{theorem} Suppose $(M',\Gamma',\xi')$ is the result of attaching a contact $i$-handle to $(M,\Gamma,\xi)$ for $i=1$ or $2$.
 Then the associated map defined in Section \ref{sssec:handles} sends $\cinvt(\xi)$ to $\cinvt(\xi')$. \end{theorem}